Canon 50D vs Panasonic GX8

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 50D and Panasonic Lumix DMC-GX8 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GX8 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 50D does not offer wifi capability.
+In contrast, the 50D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 50D (unlike the GX8) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 50D and the GX8 have been discontinued, but can regularly be found used on eBay.
+Both the 50D and the GX8 have been discontinued, but can regularly be found used on ebay.
 The 50D was replaced by the Canon 60D, while the GX8 was followed by the Panasonic GX9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 50D and GX8 can be found, respectively, in the Canon 50D Manual (free pdf) or the online Panasonic GX8 Manual.

 So how do things add up?
 Is the Canon 50D better than the Panasonic GX8 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.